-Lease make good
+Lease make good provision

 In accordance with the branch lease agreements, the company must restore the leased premises to their original condition before the expiry of the lease term.
-During the period the company recognsied this obligation as a liability on the balance sheet.
-The company has estimated the provision based on experience and consideration of the expected future costs to remove all fittings and the ATM as well as cost to remedy any damages caused during the removal process.
+The company has estimated the provision based on experience and consideration of the expected future costs to remove all fittings and the ATM as well as the cost to remedy any damages caused during the removal process.
 The leases are due to expire per below at which time it is expected the face-value costs to restore the premises will fall due.

 Lease term expiry date per AASB 16 Estimated provisions

-Home Hill Branch
+Home Hill Branch June 2030 \$27,000

-June 2030

-\$27,000

-Ayr Branch

-March 2024
+Ayr Branch March 2024 \$25,000

-\$25,000